Ty Masterpool: Professional career

 Staying on a 450, Masterpool competed in the 2024 AMA Supercross Championship for the HBI Kawasaki team but missed the first six rounds due to recovering from an Appendectomy.
 After again planning to compete in the 450 class of the 2024 AMA National Motocross Championship, Masterpool's plans changed days before the start of the season.
 With injuries for Cameron McAdoo and Seth Hammaker, the factory Monster Energy Pro Circuit Kawasaki team signed Masterpool to ride in the 250 class as a fill-in.
 He placed in the top-ten across the first three rounds.
 At the fourth round at High Point, Masterpool finished second in the opening race before taking his first professional race win in the second race.
 This was enough to make him an overall round winner for the first time, which in turn was the 300th win for the Pro Circuit team.
 A further race win in the opening moto at the sixth round saw him pick up second overall, with additional top-ten finishes throughout the rest of the season resulting in fifth in the final standings.
 After qualifying for the finals of the 2024 SuperMotocross World Championship, Masterpool signed to continue with the Pro Circuit Kawasaki team for 2025.

 Initially scheduled to compete in the 250SX East class, Masterpool was moved to the 250SX West class of the 2025 AMA Supercross Championship due to injuries for the teams other riders.
 At the first event he competed in, Masterpool crashed and broke two fingers, ending his supercross campaign.
 Outdoor, Masterpool was unable to reproduce his race winning form of the previous season, finishing sixteenth in the final standings of the 2025 AMA National Motocross Championship.
 Another hand injury in the run up to the sixth round saw him on the side-lines for the following four mid-season events.
 Masterpool ended the season strong in the 2025 SuperMotocross World Championship, finishing sixth at the end of the three rounds, despite having to come through the LCQ race in each one.
+Masterpool made two appearances in the 450SX class of the 2026 AMA Supercross Championship, finishing eighteenth in the second of these and scoring four points.